pjotrp/guix-notes/WORKFLOW.md

 which writes out a container that can be uploaded to docker hub or some other repo without using Docker.
 See also
-<https://github.com/genenetwork/guix-cwl> where we dit exactly that.
-A
+<https://github.com/genenetwork/guix-cwl> where we achieved exactly that.
+Note that a
-recent version of Docker is packaged in GNU Guix.
+recent version of Docker itself is packaged in GNU Guix.

 <a id="org76623e9"></a>